 Importance of Hazard Categories in Aviation SMS

 Aviation safety charts gather and present aviation safety management system (SMS) information to stakeholders.
-Stakeholders use this visually-rich information to make informed, fact-based decisions about the SMS and organizational performance.
+Stakeholders use this visually rich information to make informed, fact-based decisions about SMS and organizational performance.

 A popular idiom is "A picture can speak a thousand words."
 This saying implies that a picture, or chart in our case, can convey complex information more quickly and effectively than attempting to describe the chart's meaning in words.

 If a chart can speak a thousand words, what will five or ten related charts on a page be able to convey?
 The hazard categories chart we discuss in this article belongs to an SMS performance monitoring dashboard, and it speaks volumes when coupled with complementary charts!
 Management can quickly see which hazards affect operations and hopefully determine: